 - Control blood pressure and cholesterol levels to help minimise the risk of complications

-- Stop smoking.
+- Quit smoking.
 Smoking increases the risk of complications

 - Drink alcohol responsibly.
 Alcohol can cause high or low blood glucose levels